 Chain of on-hire

 A strict application of the employment agency provisions would result in both employment agents being liable for payroll tax.
 The Commissioner has ruled that, in these circumstances, only the employment agent closest to the ultimate client will be regarded as being liable for payroll tax.
+Agent 2 needs to provide Agent 1 with a Chain of on-hire declaration.

 Generally, the employment agency provisions will apply to nursing agencies in the same way as they do to other employment agents.
 In some instances, however, a nurse’s wages may be paid through an employment agency even though the nurse is actually an employee of the client.